Our Charity Partners

 Jesse Torisky, CEO of Autism-Pittsburgh, stated “Our office is proud to express our gratitude for the hard work and dedication of so many people who work to make the Pittsburgh Vintage Grand Prix a top-level fundraising event.
 This enables us to continue to serve the autism community in fifteen counties here in Western Pennsylvania, such as our first responder and judicial autism training, our extended school year and autism service dog programs, our information and referral services, and our Azure autism concert series.”

-We are excited to share an update on 2024 projects supported by PVGP grant funds.
+We are excited to share an update on projects supported by PVGP grant funds.
 Over the years, PVGPA contributions have supported hundreds of projects at numerous locations and positively impacted the lives of those with IDD receiving our services, their families, and our staff.
 Support from the PVGPA enhances facilities and programs throughout Western Pennsylvania.
 Funds have supported numerous initiatives (see details below), and many more are planned.

 Mounted Transfer Lift at the Pittsburgh Campus Medical Suite

 Merakey AVS’s Pittsburgh Campus is home to 110 individuals with IDD.
 The campus has an on-site Medical Suite that can be used by visiting doctors and the M/AVS Medical Department.
 With the installation of the Liko Overhead Lift, individuals can be transferred safely from their wheelchairs to an exam table.
-The new equipment provides a secure and stable transfer method, minimizing falls, accidents, and injuries for the individual and staff members.
+The new equipment provides a secure and stable transfer method, minimizing falls, accidents, and injuries for the individual and staff member.
 Using the lift system reduces physical strains for staff while using minimal effort and maximum safety.

-PVGP’s total investment in this project to date is $8,583.
+PVGPA’s total investment in this project to date is $8,583.

 Roof and Wall Repair at the Pittsburgh Campus Pool

 Merakey AVS’s Pittsburgh Campus is fortunate to have an on-campus therapeutic Olympic-sized indoor swimming pool.
-The pool si used for Aquatic Therapy and recreation, providing a weightless, relaxing atmosphere for those participating in the aquatics program.
+The pool is used for Aquatic Therapy and recreation, providing a weightless, relaxing atmosphere for those participating in the aquatics program.
 The building’s roof and wall needed to be repaired to maintain a safe structure for all who use the facility.
-The old wall, window jambs, lumber and window panels were removed and rebuilt, along with the installation of new roof shingles.
+The old wall, window jambs, lumber, and window panels were removed and rebuilt, along with the installation of new roof shingles.

-PVGP’s total investment in this project to date is $31,500
+PVGPA’s total investment in this project to date is $31,500

 New Air Conditioning Unit at Galey Home